 Driving around on bald tires is dangerous.
 If you need new tires, but you can't afford to replace them, renting may be something to consider.
 Renting tires will, no doubt, cost you more over the long haul than buying, but it'll get you the tires you need right away, so you aren't taking risks with your safety.
 And that's more important.
 Take a look at Rent A Wheel, if this is something you're interested in.

 If you'd like to convert to solar power, but you can't afford the cost of the panels and installation, there are companies that you can rent solar panels from.
 They come out and install the panels free of charge (or for a nominal fee), and they take care of any necessary maintenance and upkeep.

-In exchange, you either pay a monthly fee to lease the panels (and keep all the power generated), or you sign the power over to them with a power purchase agreement, and buy the power you need at a cheaper rate than your local utility company would charge.
+In exchange, you either pay a monthly fee to lease the panels (and keep all the power generated), or you sign the power over to them with a power purchase agreement and purchase the power you need at a cheaper rate than your local utility company would charge.

-Thinking about getting a backyard flock, but worried you won't enjoy raising chickens as much as you think you will?
-Before you spend money on a coop, and commit to caring for a bunch of new pets, rent a flock to see if chicken keeping really is for you.
+Thinking about getting a backyard flock, but worried you wouldn't enjoy raising chickens as much as you think you will?
+Before you spend money on a coop and commit to caring for a bunch of new pets, rent a flock to see if chicken keeping is for you.
 Companies, like Rent the Chicken, will set you up with hens, a coop, plus all the food and supplies you need to get started.
 If you fall in love with your chickens, you can adopt them.
-If you don't, they'll come pick them up at the end of the rental period.
+If you don't, they'll come to pick them up at the end of the rental period.